keithwm422/exanic_turf_interface/README.md

 Servers: turf_read_udp.py and turf_write_udp.py --> You need these both running before you try to run the client code.

 Use sfc_interface_udp.py and test_sfc_interface_udp.py to connect to the server

+Use turf_data_interpreter.py to parse the packet data.
+This is not complete and will not work for every address/data sent to it.